-Two thirds of serious cycling incidents occur at junctions, most frequently at T-junctions.
+Two-thirds of serious cycling incidents occur at junctions, most frequently at T-junctions.
 Typically, the motorist emerges into or turns across the path of the cyclist.
 'Failed to look properly' is the primary reason, and it's more often the motorist that's at fault.
 Don't be alarmed by this; collisions are thankfully rare.
-Let it serve instead as a powerful reminder that just because you've got the right of way, there's no guarantee that another road user entering or leaving a side road will respect that.
+Let it serve instead as a powerful reminder that just because the cyclist has the right of way, there's no guarantee that another road user entering or leaving a side road will respect that.
 Treat those give way lines like warning markers!

 Learn about the scheme

-Good observational skills give you more time to react.
+Good observational skills are key for the cyclist; it gives you more time to react.
 When you see a side road, assess the traffic situation.
 Can you see into the side road?
 If you can't, any motorists approaching the junction cannot see you either.
 They may edge into the carriageway to get a better view…

 Car indicators are just that: an indication of where the motorist might go next.
 Don't depend on them.
 Road position and speed give an idea of what the motorist is actually doing.
 You can assess some of this by sound: the noise of braking or acceleration behind you suggests where that vehicle will be next.
 Be sure to look around well in advance of the side road as well.
 You need to know how much room you've got for manoeuvre so you can move further out into your lane.